gaialive/TR123e/README.md

 # TR-123e

-**TR-123e** is a monophonic embedded bass synthesiser inspired by the iconic Moog ladder filter architecture, developed using the Bela real-time audio platform as the final project of the undergraduate degree BMus/BSc Electronic Music with Computing & Technology, at Goldsmiths, University of London.
+**TR-123e** is a monophonic embedded bass synthesiser inspired by the iconic Moog ladder filter architecture, conceived and developed by Timothy Paul Read (under the supervision of Dr Eleonora Oreggia) using the Bela real-time audio platform, as the final project of the undergraduate degree BMus/BSc Electronic Music with Computing & Technology, at Goldsmiths, University of London.
 This repository contains the complete C++ source code.
+Full interactive online documentation is also available.
+Check the link below.

 ## Overview

 TR-123e translates a sophisticated Max/MSP gen\~ patch into a modular embedded synthesiser using Bela.
 It features:

-* **Zero Delay Feedback (ZDF)** four-pole Moog ladder filter
+* Zero Delay Feedback (ZDF) four-pole Moog ladder filter
 * Real-time MIDI input processing with portamento
 * Dynamic ADSR envelope modulation
 * An expressive eight-parameter hardware interface